 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Dresden Files #1 series and is a This urban fantasy is a hardcover edition that was published by ROC on November 6, 2007 and has 320 pages.
+It is part of the The Dresden Files #1 series and is a urban fantasy that was published by ROC on November 6, 2007 and has 320 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 First in the Dresden Files urban fantasy series and revolving around a wizard named Harry Blackstone Copperfield Dresden, hey, Dad was a magician.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.